beckn/missions/docs/starter_kit/starter_kit.md

 So one of the main tasks that needs to be done is to extract the data from Beckn Requests and similarly to map our data into Beckn Responses.
 This is called **Schema mapping** and we will come back to it soon.

 In the diagram above and the explanation, we mentioned Beckn Adapter.
 The Beckn Adapter helps your backnend server communicate with the Beckn network.
 Some of the functionalitites that are handled by it are

-- Calling your API server endpoing (webhook) when messages are sent to you on the Beckn Network
-- Validating the requests sent to you and your responses to be compliant to Beckn core specification as well as any additional rules specified by the network operator (Layer 2 Config)
-- When you receive a message from another participant, it verifies if the message was indeed from the said participant and has not been tampered.
-It uses the copy of the sender's public key present in the registry to do this.
-- When you callback a response (e.g. on_select, on_confirm etc), it will sign the message with your private key and forward it to the recipient
-- Provide logging, observability and other network operation functionality.

 As you can see above, the use of Beckn Adapter reduces the burden on your application development significantly.
 Beckn-ONIX comes with a reference implementation of the Beckn Adapter called the Protocol Server.